 - Creditors, including credit unions, may not charge a rate of interest greater than 6 percent on debt obligations, including mortgages, if the borrower incurred the obligation before entering active duty.
 A creditor may charge a higher rate only if the creditor can get a court to agree that the call to active duty did not materially affect the ability of the borrower to pay the higher rate.
 The interest rate calculation includes all charges and fees, except bona fide insurance premiums related to the obligation.
 (See §526 of Title 50, Appendix.)

 - Creditors generally may not foreclose on property securing a mortgage during the period of active duty or for three months thereafter, if the mortgage predated the borrower’s active duty.
 (See §532 of Title 50, Appendix.)

 - Creditors must abide by special procedures in obtaining default judgments or proceeding with other court actions.
 (See §§520-523 of Title 50, Appendix.)

 While these are some key provisions of the SSCRA, you should be aware that there are other SSCRA provisions that may affect credit unions, including provisions on leases, installment sales, and insurance.
-One comprehensive and current SSCRA guide, published by the U. S. Army, can be downloaded from http://www.jagcnet.army.mil/legal (opens new window) (click on “Reference Tools,” then “Army Lawyer/Military Law Review,” and then “JA 260”).
+One comprehensive and current SSCRA guide, published by the U. S. Army, can be downloaded from (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) (click on “Reference Tools,” then “Army Lawyer/Military Law Review,” and then “JA 260”).